Sanjidh090/KUET-Whispers-Dataset/Readme.md

 ## 📌 Overview

 The **KUET Whispers Dataset** contains anonymized Facebook posts from the "KUET Whispers" page, a platform used by students at KUET to share opinions, confessions, experiences, and discussions.
 This dataset aims to provide insights into the social, academic, and emotional dynamics of students in a university environment.
-Here is the link for download: https://www.kaggle.com/datasets/sanjidh090/kuet-whispers
+To download: https://www.kaggle.com/datasets/sanjidh090/kuet-whispers

 ---